 Surgical Sperm Retrieval

 For some patients that do not have any sperm in their ejaculate, surgical sperm retrieval may be an option.
-A fine needle can be passed into the testis (epididymis) to try and retrieve sperm, sometimes a biopsy will be taken.
+A fine needle can be passed into the testis (epididymis) to try and retrieve sperm, with sometimes a biopsy being taken.
 We undertake percutaneous epididymal sperm aspiration (PESA), testicular sperm extraction (TESA) and microsurgical epididymal sperm aspiration (MESA).
+Any sperm recovered can either be used in a fresh ICSI treatment cycle or frozen for future use.

 Egg, Sperm & Embryo Freezing